 Red Hollow Slot Canyon is a wonderful beginner slot canyon just outside of Zion National Park.
 Ever hear of Orderville?
 It’s a tiny town east of Zion near Coral Pink Sand Dunes State Park.
 On a recent trip to this section of the state we hiked this really cool slot canyon and it was definitely a winner with our boys.

-As you’re facing the water tanks, head down and right toward the dry wash.
-There is a main road that leads down to the wash, but you can take any of the trails leading down to the wash, just keep heading to the left.
+We hiked down a main trail the first time we visited, but now there are horses down there.
+So if you’d like to see horses, go ahead and walk the wide trail down.
+When we visited in 2022, we followed the narrow trail by the fence and it was quick and easy to get to the wash.
+There is a main trail that leads down to the wash at the end of the fence, but you can take any of the trails leading down to the wash, just keep heading to the left once you’re in the wash.
 In fact, this hike is all about the left– just stay left!

 The bottom of the wash is fairly flat and the hike is easy, though on a hot day it is really scorching, so make sure you take plenty of water and sunscreen.
+Walking in the wash definitely takes more energy since you’re hiking in through the sand.
 You’ll stay in the wash for about a third of a mile, and there is one fairly major junction that is unmarked.
 Remember: Just stay left.